-Built in the 5th century, Lad Khan Temple was made by the kings of the Chalukya dynasty.
+Built in the fifth century, Lad Khan Temple was made by the kings of the Chalukya dynasty.
 The style of architecture is Panchayatana.
 It has 12 pillars and a central area containing the shrine dedicated to Lord Shiva.
 There are many theories why the temple is named Lad Khan—from stories of a prince to a mendicant who lived there.

-The Mahabalipuram group of monuments are a reflection of the rich cultural heritage of the 7th and 8th century.
+The Mahabalipuram group of monuments are a reflection of the rich cultural heritage of the seventh and eighth century.
 The structures are a mix of rathas-shaped (Chariot) temples, mandapas (cave) temples, huge open-air rock reliefs and the Shore temple, all dedicated to Lord Shiva.
-The city itself was built way back in the 1st and 2nd century, and today, it is classified as a UNESCO World Heritage Site.
+The city itself was built way back in the first and second century, and today, it is classified as a UNESCO World Heritage Site.

 It stands at 3,680 meters (12,073 feet) and is the highest Shiva temple in the world.
 The exact dates of the origin of the temple are obscure, but if the legend is to be believed, it was the Indian mythological heroes Pandava who built the temple to venerate Lord Shiva and seek his pardon.
 The temple is extremely small in size and can barely accommodate ten people.
 It is made of black rock, and the construction style is similar to the temple in Kedarnath.

-The majestic Adi Kumbeswara Temple was build in the 7th century by the Chola dynasty, with later additions and modifications by subsequent kings.
+The majestic Adi Kumbeswara Temple was built in the seventh century by the Chola dynasty, with later additions and modifications by subsequent kings.
 The complex is spread over an area of 30,181 square feet, and the eastern tower is the tallest, which stands at 128 feet (11 stories high).
 During the months of February and March, the festival of Masi Magam is ceremoniously celebrated.

 These Jain temples built by various men between the 11th and 13th century are a handiwork of intricate craftsmanship.
 Built of marble, these five temples are unique in their architecture and cultural relevance.
 The exquisite detailing in the ceiling, doorways, and pillars remind you of the splendor of these marvelous temples.

-An intriguing mix of Hindu, Jain, and Buddhist cave temples, the Badami Temples were built in the 6th century.
-Made in the style of Badami Chalukya architecture, these are all manmade in Badami sandstone.
+An intriguing mix of Hindu, Jain, and Buddhist cave temples, the Badami Temples were built in the sixth century.
+Made in the style of Badami Chalukya architecture, these are all man-made in Badami sandstone.
 There are six caves—the first three are based on Hindu mythology; the fourth one is dedicated to Jainism, and the fifth one is a Buddhist cave.
 The sixth one was discovered last year in 2015 and has Hindu carvings.

 The Group of Monuments at Hampi are also recognized as a UNESCO World Heritage Site.
 The Vittala temple—the stone chariot – is the most iconic symbol of Hampi.
-The Virupaksha Temple at Hampi was built in the 7th century by the Chalukya rulers.
+The Virupaksha Temple at Hampi was built in the seventh century by the Chalukya rulers.

 We are an ancient nation and our monuments and architectural wonders antiquities.
 Let’s preserve it, not for religious reasons or for a political edge but to be able to share it with our coming generations so that they can marvel at the magnificence of these edifices just like we are able to.